tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability-core-design.md

 This is a set operation over the configuration, defensible without any estimate of how often anything happens.
 The trust dimension sharpens it into three outcomes rather than two.
 When the explanation to be ruled out is one the actor could fake, a malicious change dressed as routine, the diverging artefacts split by who could have written them.
-A pair is distinguishable and robust when at least one diverging artefact is held independently of that actor, beyond their reach to plant; distinguishable but low-trust when the only diverging artefact sits in a record the actor could forge, since the malicious explanation can produce it too; and indistinguishable when no diverging artefact survives at all.
+A pair is Supported when at least one diverging artefact is held independently of that actor, beyond their reach to plant; supported only on forgeable evidence when the only diverging artefact sits in a record the actor could forge, since the malicious explanation can produce it too; and unsupported when no diverging artefact survives at all.
 A forgeable artefact counts as decisive only once an independent record corroborates it, the packet capture beside the log, the paper beside the platform.
 This is still a set operation, now over the write-authority the configuration records, with no estimate of how often anything happens, so the trust grade joins the structural core rather than the